 Cam High Road repairs

-“The contributions from GLASS and TRF are greatly appreciated,” said Matt Neale, Area Manager (North) for the ranger service.
+“The contributions from the Green Lane Association and TRF are greatly appreciated,” said Matt Neale, Area Manager (North) for the ranger service.
 “The Cam High Road is a valuable link in the local public rights of way network, and one that can be enjoyed by walkers, horse-riders, mountain bikers, as well as recreational vehicle users in 4x4s or on motorcycles.

-“Having both GLASS and TRF help us maintain these routes and encourage responsible use of the National Park is a positive step forward.
+“Having both the Green Lane Association and TRF help us maintain these routes and encourage responsible use of the National Park is a positive step forward.
 We are increasingly relying on donations from users of the National Park to help us to maintain the trail network.”